Why Restructuring Fails

 One common approach to restructuring a matrix involves moving boxes around on the organizational chart.
 Add a few, remove a few, re-align them to another function, change the players, add dual reporting relationships, dotted line relationships, and so on and so forth.
 This is vertically-focused restructuring and it doesn’t work for matrix organizations.

-Although, there may be some incremental improvements, “moving boxes” frequently fails to solve the problems the restructure was intended to address.
-It just substitutes new problems for the ones.
+Although there may be some incremental improvements, “moving boxes” around frequently fails to solve the problems that the restructure was intended to address.
+It just substitutes new problems for the old ones.

 |Create cross-functional cooperation between groups||Replace one silo with another|